 Where Bunions Come From—Nature vs. Nurture

-Bunions have been associated with certain lifestyle choices—for example, wearing high heeled shoes or footwear with tight, constricting toe boxes.
-Contrary to popular belief these choices do not create the deformity but will accelerate the progression of an existing bunion and often aggravate a painful response.
-It’s perhaps not surprising, then, that the majority of bunion patients are women.
+Bunions have been associated with certain lifestyle choices—for example, wearing high-heeled shoes or footwear with tight, constricting toe boxes.
+Contrary to popular belief, these choices do not create the deformity.
+Rather, they will accelerate the progression of an existing bunion and often aggravate a painful response.
+It’s perhaps unsurprising, then, that the majority of bunion patients are women.

 Most people don’t have perfect feet—in fact, up to 60% of the population inherited some kind of mechanical flaw in their foot structure, and certain flaws predispose a person to developing bunions because the foot is unstable and bones slowly change position (like the first metatarsal tilting inward).